jezierski999/SpeedLimitDetector-Android-TensorFlow/README.md

 4. **FPS under 10** – On low-end phones, performance may be too slow to be useful.
 5. **Weather & lighting** – Performance drops significantly in rainy weather or when facing direct sunlight.

+📷 Camera Position is Crucial
+For best detection accuracy, make sure to position the camera carefully.
+Poor positioning can lead to unreliable results.

+🔧 You can adjust the camera view by swiping on the preview screen in the settings.

+✅ Recommended setup:

+Position the left edge of the frame so it slightly runs along the edge of the road, but not over it.

+In the preview, the road should be barely visible — or not visible at all.

+This helps reduce false detections and improves stability.

+Taking a few seconds to position the camera properly makes a huge difference in overall performance.

 ---

 ## 🚀 Getting Started